harmony-one/h/progress/philipp-petzka.md

+2025-07-27: I wrote a document with a short thesis for each asset held by the treasury to support the decision-making regarding future asset allocations.
+Together with the dev team we discussed hedging alternatives and reviewed updates of the LP farming strategy.

 2025-07-20: I re-deployed the hedged farming strategy for BTC/USDC and started tracking its performance.
 Reviewed Artems and Franks LP strategy and Back-testing.
 Gammaswap, as well as YieldBasis introduced hedged farming strategies for concentrated liquidity pools so I started looking into them.

 I got a request from Li to provide my opinion regarding the potential performance for certain assets held by our treasury, so I started writing a paper with a short thesis for each of the named assets.